conda/conda/docs/source/user-guide/troubleshooting.rst

      MKL to a global location is fragile and is breaking other people's software and wasting a lot of time.
 See the list of guilty parties below.
   2. You may try a special DLL loading mode that Anaconda builds into Python.
-     This changes the DLL search path from system32 first to system32 last.
+     This changes the DLL search path from system32 first to system32 as another entry on PATH, allowing libraries in your conda environment to be found before the libraries in system32.
 Control of this feature is done with environment variables.
 Only python builds beyond these builds will react to these environment variables:

        * python 2.7.15 build 14
        * python 3.6.8 build 7